pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Regions/🏰Lichtachte/Lichtachte.md

 # Key Locations

 1. *Cathedral of Light*: This grand cathedral serves as a beacon for those seeking sanctuary from darkness in Lichtachte.
-It houses the powerful [[Promises of Victory/General/Storys/Artifact of Light\|Artifact of Light]], which is hidden from plain sight.
+It houses the powerful artifact [[Promises of Victory/Worldbuilding/Things/Sundawn\|Sundawn]], which is hidden from plain sight.
 Located at the heart of Lichtachte, this fortified building also serves as both a stronghold and meeting place for members of [[Promises of Victory/Worldbuilding/Factions/League of Arathor/League of Arathor\|League of Arathor]].
 2. *Grand Library*: An underground library run by [[Promises of Victory/Adventuring/Player Characters/Ransden\|Ransden]], who seeks knowledge on how to regain his humanity after being turned into an undead soldier by General [[Promises of Victory/Worldbuilding/Factions/Defilers/General Malachi\|Malachi]]'s Plague.
 4.